gnowoel/gnowoel.github.io/_posts/2015-10-09-gulp-as-a-task-runner.markdown

 Note we just pass the function itself as the parameter to the `gulp.task` method.
 This is a clean solution.
 It leverages the fact that the function name is already embedded in the function object.

-The revised example is exactly what we can find in the [README](https://github.com/gulpjs/gulp/blob/13e25e2ab8839cd006b40ea2ed9e6fdf18fff901/README.md) of Gulp 4:
+The revised example is exactly what we see in the [README](https://github.com/gulpjs/gulp/blob/13e25e2ab8839cd006b40ea2ed9e6fdf18fff901/README.md) of Gulp 4:

 {% highlight javascript %}
 var gulp = require('gulp');